mortii/anki-morphs/docs/src/user_guide/setup/settings/note-filter.md

 ![morphemizer-selection.png](../../../img/morphemizer-selection.png)

-AnkiMorphs comes bundled with two morphemizers: [Simple Space Splitter](#simple-space-splitter) and [SSS + Punctuation](#simple-space-splitter--punctuation).
-These morphemizers are very basic and do not perform any linguistic analysis, meaning they won't provide accurate [lemmas](../../glossary.md#lemma).
-Therefore, you should only use them if no other morphemizers are available for your particular language.

 ### Simple Space Splitter
-As the name suggests, this morphemizer just splits words based on whitespace.
+As the name suggests, this morphemizer just splits words based on whitespace and does not perform any linguistic analysis, meaning they won't provide accurate [lemmas](../../glossary.md#lemma).
+You should only use this if no other morphemizers are available for your particular target language.

-### Simple Space Splitter + Punctuation
-This morphemizer extends the [Simple Space Splitter](#simple-space-splitter) to preserve words containing hyphens (-) and apostrophes ('), ensuring that words like these are not split apart:
-- `mother-in-law`
-- `quelqu'un`

-> **Note**: This morphemizer may not work correctly for some languages, such as Arabic.
-If you encounter this issue,
-> try using the Simple Space Splitter instead.
+If you use this morphemizer, punctuation and other unwanted characters will likely be included in the morphs.
+To fix this, you can specify custom characters to ignore in [the preprocess settings](preprocess.md).

 ## Morph Priority